Invisible Empire // Crescent Moon: Supporting tour

-Tour (2013)

 On 17 May 2013, Tunstall embarked on an Invisible Empire // Crescent Moon Tour to promote the album.
 Shows were scheduled all over the United Kingdom and United States, though the European and Asian shows were not then planned.
 On 20 June, Tunstall recorded her next live album after Live in London March 2011.
 Live Islington Assembly Hall was released on 21 June.

+Reception

-Commercial performance
+Commercial response

 In her native Scotland, Invisible Empire // Crescent Moon debuted at number seven on the Scottish Albums Chart, becoming her fourth top ten album in Scotland.
 In the United Kingdom, the album debuted and peaked at number 14 and stayed 11 weeks in the top 100, longer than her previous album Tiger Suit.
 In Europe, the album entered the Belgian charts at number 106 in Flanders, and 137 in Wallonia, and climbed to the 51st and 72nd position in its second week, surpassing Eye to the Telescope and Drastic Fantastic; it stayed in the top albums for four weeks.
 It peaked at number 84 in Netherlands, but failed to enter the German Albums Chart.
 On its first week of release, it reached 240 in France and 56 in Switzerland while the iTunes European Top 100 albums ranked Invisible Empire // Crescent Moon 50th.
 In Ireland, the album peaked at number 30.

 The album was released on 6 August in the US, and peaked at 64 on the Billboard 200 and at 16 in both the Billboard Tastemaker albums and Rock Albums charts.
 The album peaked at 183 in the Japanese Album Charts but, like its predecessor, Tiger Suit, it failed to chart in the Australian and New Zealand top 50.